What Are the Different Types of Mesothelioma Cells?

 Biphasic Cell

-Biphasic mesothelioma cells are a combination of epithelial and sarcomatoid cells.
+Biphasic mesothelioma cells are a combination of epithelioid and sarcomatoid cells.
 This mixed cell type accounts for 20% to 30% of mesothelioma cases.
 To receive a biphasic diagnosis, each cell type must account for at least 10% of the tumor mass.

-Registered Nurse and Patient Advocate Karen Selby explains, “Cisplatin and carboplatin combination is usually the gold standard” for people with epithelioid mesothelioma cells.
-However, for people with sarcomatoid and biphasic mesothelioma cells, “immunotherapy is often the go to now.”
+“Cisplatin and carboplatin combination is usually the gold standard” for people with epithelioid mesothelioma cells.
+For people with sarcomatoid and biphasic mesothelioma cells, “immunotherapy is often the go to now.”

-Rare Cell Types of Mesothelioma
+Rare Mesothelioma Cell Types

 Some mesothelioma tumors contain rare subtypes that don’t fall into one of the main categories.
-These unusual mesothelioma cell types can make diagnosis more complex and may influence how the cancer responds to treatment.
+These unusual cell types can make diagnosis more complex and may influence how the cancer responds to treatment.

 Rare Forms of Mesothelioma Cell Types